-In Hönö Klåva harbour you will find savoury seafood at Tullhuset and Trubaduren.
+In Hönö Klåva harbour you will find savoury seafood at Tullhuset and Skärgårdshotellet.
 Both restaurants come with sunny and lively terraces, and there is often music entertainment of some kind.
-If you miss the ferry back to town, or simply did not have enough of the archipelago, Trubaduren is also a hotel.
+If you miss the ferry back to town, or simply did not have enough of the archipelago, just stay overnight at the hotel Skärgårdshotellet.

 Experience the island history at The Fishing Museum

 Fishing, fishermen and fishing boats are crucial to the archipelago’s history and culture.
 At The Fishing Museum in Hönö Klåva you can step into a distant time filled with pilots, sailors and fishing nets and enjoy an inspiring history lesson.

 A few minutes’ walk from Hönö Klåva you will find the bathing spots Hästen and Lappesand, both equipped with jettys and facilities.
 Jungfruviken, on eastern Hönö, is well worth a visit and Hjälvik, on Öckerö, has a beautiful sandy beach as well as a beach volley court.
 It is also possible to find a private bathing spot if you look around.

 If you want really fresh fish, head over to this traditional place in the Klåva harbour.
 Stop by to catch a glimpse of the island’s fishing culture and leave with some freshly caught shrimps.

 Or why not order a lunchbox with a mix of smoked salmon, mackerel, crab cakes, salads and sauces, and enjoy it by the sea?